orhonovich/q-squared/README.md

       --outfile cross_anotation_q2_baselines.csv
 ```

-When the infile parametr is a csv file obtained running pipeline/run_pipeline.py on the `cross_anotation.csv` file.
+When the infile parameter is a csv file obtained running pipeline/run_pipeline.py on the `cross_anotation.csv` file.
 Then, run
 ```
 python sys_level.py \